erdogant/kaplanmeier/README.md

 ## Installation
 * Install kaplanmeier from PyPI (recommended). kaplanmeier is compatible with Python 3.6+ and runs on Linux, MacOS X and Windows.
-* It is distributed under the MIT license.
+* Distributed under the MIT license.

 ## Requirements
 * It is advisable to create a new environment.
 Pgmpy requires an older version of networkx and matplotlib.